 Wiltshire prepares for more firefighter strikes

-Full time stations at Chippenham, Swindon, Stratton, Westlea, Trowbridge and Salisbury are expected to be out of action along with the part time stations at Calne, Pewsey, Melksham and Calne.
+Full time stations in Swindon, Stratton, Westlea, Trowbridge, Chippenham and Salisbury will be out of action, along with on call stations at Calne, Melksham, Pewsey and Warminster.

-“As on previous occasions, we will be making every effort to provide the best possible fire cover for the communities of Wiltshire and Swindon, but we will be operating with reduced resources and this will have an effect.”
+He added: “As on previous occasions, we will be making every effort to provide the best possible fire cover for people in Wiltshire and Swindon, but we will be operating with reduced resources and this will have an effect.

-He added: “During the industrial action, we will still be responding to 999 calls, but it may take us a little longer than usual to arrive and with larger premises, we may send a smaller attendance than usual in the first instance.
-We are now getting into Christmas party season, so we really need people to take extra care.”
+“During the strike periods, we will still respond to 999 calls, but it may take us a little longer than usual to arrive and, with larger premises, we may send a smaller attendance than usual in the first instance.”